dddrrreee/cs140e-20win/README.md

 First things first:

-    1. clone the class repository: git clone git@github.com:dddrrreee/cs140e-win20.git
+   1. clone the class repository: git clone git@github.com:dddrrreee/cs140e-20win.git

       You may need to install `git`, create a `github` account and register a key (if you don't want to do the latter, use the `http` clone method).

-    2. Look in the `labs` directory and read through lab 0, which is our startup lab to make sure everyone is on the same page before we start going forward.

    2. Make sure you have access to the [cs14e newsgroup](https://groups.google.com/forum/#!forum/cs140e-win20).
        Email us if not!

+   3. Look in the `labs` directory and read through the labs in `0-blink` and `1-gpio` which are our startup labs to make sure everyone is on the same page.